Julian52575/Julian52575/README.md

 ## 🔭 About Me

 I'm a passionate programmer who strives to better my skills every day.
-I'm driven by a desire to become the most skilled developer you will ever met.
+I'm driven by a desire to become the most skilled developer you will ever met and, if I'm not, I still be someone memorable.

-My current goal is to improve my working processes by:
-    - Learning methodologies
-    - Learning to make efficient projects specifications
+## Current goals

-    - Balancing workload between AIs tools and me to maximise code quality at the lowest effort cost
+- Balancing workload between AIs tools and me to maximise code quality at the lowest effort cost.
+- Utilizing my background in Haskell and contracts to specializing in digital contract.

 ## ✨ Projects

 [Here is a list and retrospective on my past projects](https://github.com/Julian52575/Learning-Experiences/blob/main/README.md).

 ## 🤝 Collaboration